 Read Next: How to Fake Brush Lettering

-When you are just getting started, don’t feel like you immediately have to rush out and buy every pen, brush or ink under the sun to be successful.
+When you are just getting started, don’t feel like you immediately have to rush out and buy every pen, brush, or ink under the sun to be successful.
 I quite literally just started out using these Crayola super tip markers.
-They have a tip that makes doing thick and thin strokes pretty easy and the best part is they are super affordable (now Crayola even makes a very afforadable brush tip marker, but I haven’t tried them) The biggest impact you can make on your lettering is just to practice, practice, practice!
+They have a tip that makes doing thick and thin strokes pretty easy and the best part is they are super affordable (now Crayola even makes a very affordable brush tip marker, but I haven’t tried them) The biggest impact you can make on your lettering is just to practice, practice, practice!

 Ok so now that we’ve got that out of the way, let’s talk about my favorite brush lettering supplies for when you really get going.
 I’ve built up the supplies I have now very slowly over the last year, and I am still slowly adding to them.